apollofps/cs645-assignment-2/README.md

 # SWE645 Assignment 2: Containerized Student Survey Application

+Submission By:

+Aswin Rajendran - G01524875

+Jenish Patel -G01502543

+Evangelin kopela - G01551940

 ## Overview

-This project containerizes the Student Survey web application from Assignment 1 and deploys it on Google Kubernetes Engine (GKE) with a CI/CD pipeline using Cloud Build.
+This project containerizes the Student Survey web application from Assignment 1 and deploys it on Google Kubernetes Engine (GKE) with a CI/CD pipeline using Jenkins.

 ## Application URLs